RishabhBajaj25/PACE_3DGS_Alignment/README.md

 # Gaussian Splat Alignment in Visible Space

+This branch is for aligning R2Gaussian and Gaussian Splat using manual points picked in cloud compare, It generates files that utils/apply_transform.py can use to apply the transformation to the Gaussian splats.
+The transformation is applied to the Gaussian splats in the `gaussian_splatting-lightning` repository.
+The code is not yet fully functional, but it serves as a starting point for future work.

 This project focuses on aligning two Gaussian splats within either the visible or X-ray domain.
 The current implementation supports alignment of two 3DGS datasets in the visible RGB space.
 This work was conducted while affiliated with the National Institute of Informatics.
 ## Workflow

 **Note:** The query map is always denoted with a subscript of **2**, while the closest map is denoted with a subscript of **1**.